waynodiablo/Oystercard/pills/activerecord.md

 There are many more **Read** methods than can be covered here – have a look at the [appropriate RailsGuide](http://guides.rubyonrails.org/active_record_querying.html) for a comprehensive list.

+### Validations

+Model validations are performed by Active Record – you know, all those tests for 'uniqueness' and password length and so on.

+### Migrations

+Active Record also deals with migrations.
+(Is there *anything* it doesn't do?)

 ## Further reading